 She still thought of Starwood as home, though she hadn’t set eyes on its quartz spires for nearly fifteen years.
 Her last glimpse of them had been at sundown through the back window of a carriage when she was five years old.
 The turrets had shone pink in the growing dusk, fading to orange, and then to purple, finally vanishing from sight altogether once the carriage had entered the shade of Faewood.

 Only because Penelope had been gazing southward while lost in thought did she catch the silvern glimmer through the distant trees.

-Squinting in the dim light, Penelope watched as the glimmer grew closer, accompanied by the distinctive clip of hooves.
+Penelope untied the knots of her hair scarf, gently shaking her curls loose, as she squinted into the dim light.
+She watched as the glimmer grew closer, accompanied by the distinctive clip of hooves.

 Penelope froze, barely breathing, for a long moment before she sprinted to her door, slammed it open, and sped across the narrow landing to the Sisters’ bedroom.

 Hesitating for only a moment, Penelope rapped on the wood of their door.
 “Sisters!
 Wake up!
 Oh, they’re here!
 They’re really coming!”